 A common argument against carbon credits is that they allow polluters to buy credits to reach a carbon neutrality claim, without doing anything to reduce their annual "business as usual" emissions.
 To limit climate change and reach the 1.5-degree target, carbon credits must complement emissions reductions by compensating for the remaining emissions a company cannot reduce on its own.
-High-quality investors and buyers should be able to show meaningful action towards reducing their emissions in line with science-based targets.
-Some international organizations, such as The Science Based Targets Initiative (SBTi), or the Voluntary Carbon Markets Integrity Initiative (VCMI) provide corporate guidance on setting targets and reducing emissions in accordance with high-quality principles.
+High-quality investors and buyers should be able to show meaningful action towards reducing Conversely, credits sold to brokers or buyers without a their emissions in line with science-based targets. clear emission reduction plan may not yield the desired Some international organizations, such as The Science environmental benefits.
+Brokers often hold credits for Based Targets Initiative (SBTi), or the Voluntary Carbon speculative purposes in the hopes of selling the credits Markets Integrity Initiative (VCMI) provide corporate for a greater profit later, and buyers without a plan may guidance on setting targets and reducing emissions in not actively work to reduce their emissions. accordance with high-quality principles.
 Setting sciencebased targets requires companies to 1) conduct a full audit of their annual emissions, 2) develop a greenhouse gas inventory, and 3) set near and long-term reduction targets for their entire operations.